-Registration of your trademark in China is a basic necessity before undertaking business with China.
+Trademark registration in China is a basic necessity before doing business in China or with Chinese partners.
 It’s important to know that it doesn’t apply only to exporters.
-Importers should also remember about registering their brand if they display it on the product, packaging, or any printed materials.
+Importers should also remember about registering their logo if they display it on the product, packaging, or any printed materials.
 Why is it so important?
 In the Chinese trademark law, there is a rule „first to file”.
 It means that someone else can register your trademark.
-Consequently, they will deprive you of the right to use it in the territory of China.
+Consequently, it won’t be possible for you to use your own logo in the territory of China.
 Unfortunately, trademark squatting in China is a common practice.
-In the article, we explain why is it crucial to register your trademark in the People’s Republic of China before someone else precedes you.
+In the article, we explain why is it crucial to register your trademark in the People’s Republic of China before someone else does it.

 How does trademark squatting in China work?

-According to Dan Harris, one of the best lawyers specializing in doing business with China and the author of China Law Blog, recently, the danger of trademark being registered by the third party has been increasing again.
-Unfortunately, we also encounter situations where entrepreneurs lose rights to their logo in China.
+According to Dan Harris, one of the best lawyers specializing in doing business with China and the author of China Law Blog, recently, the danger of a trademark being registered by a third party has been increasing again.
+Unfortunately, we also encounter situations where entrepreneurs lose rights to their logos in China.

-The principle „first to file” in Chinese trademark registration law gives the so-called „trademark trolls” a lot of opportunities.
+The principle of „first to file” in Chinese trademark registration law gives the so-called „trademark trolls” a lot of opportunities.
 For them, registration of a foreign trademark is an easy way to make money.
 The company, which brand was registered by someone else, is very often forced to pay a large sum to win back its trademark.
-The same happened in the well-known cases of Apple or Tesla.
-Not wanting to part with their logo, they had no other choice but to pay a few million dollars to be able to use it on the Chinese market.
+The same happened in the well-known cases of Apple and Tesla.
+Not wanting to do away with their logo, they had no other choice but to pay a few million dollars to be able to use it on the Chinese market.

 It’s worth emphasizing that according to the mentioned principle, people who register someone else’s trademark in China, don’t act against the law.
 On the contrary, it’s legal according to the law.
-That’s the reason why it’s so tempting for the Chinese opportunists.
-And why trademark squatting in China is such a common threat.
+That’s the reason why it’s so tempting for the Chinese and why trademark squatting in China is such a common threat to foreign companies.

 Consequences of not registering a trademark in China

-If you import from China and don’t have trademark rights, the shipment of goods with your logo will be stopped at the border.
+If you import from China and don’t have trademark rights, the shipment of goods with your logo can be stopped at the border.
 It happens at the request of the legal owner, which in this case is the person who stole your trademark.
 The result is that you can’t receive your own products with your own logo.
-It’s worth noticing that when you import from China, the goods are 100% prepaid.
+It’s worth mentioning that when you import from China, the goods are usually 100% prepaid.
 This kind of situation leads to significant losses.

 In the case of exporting to China, if someone else registers your trademark, you won’t get permission to place your products on the Chinese market.
-Moreover, you will encounter a lack of interest from potential buyers.
+Moreover, you may lose potential buyers.
 Nowadays, Chinese importers check whether potential business partners have a registered trademark before the transaction.
 Otherwise, they are not interested in buying goods from such an exporter.

-As you can see, consequences connected to the lack of legal trademark protection are very serious.
+As you can see, the consequences of neglecting trademark registration are very serious.
 Therefore, it is essential to remember about trademark registration in China before taking any other action.

 When the third party registers your trademark in the Chinese office, it’s very difficult to do anything about it.
 Certainly, it’s not the risk you’re willing to take.
 If someone else gets the rights to your trademark, you will be forced to buy it back for a large sum of money.
 The high cost may force you to start using another trademark in China (which you also need to register).
 In the worst-case scenario, you will have no other choice but to end your cooperation with China.